Falls From Ladders and Scaffolding

 Philadelphia Construction Accident Lawyers at DiTomaso Law Advocate for Victims of Construction Site Falls

 If you or a loved one has been seriously injured in a construction site fall, Philadelphia construction accident lawyers at DiTomaso Law will work hard on your behalf to secure the optimal financial compensation you deserve.
 We offer free consultations for clients in our Philadelphia and Cherry Hill, New Jersey offices.
 Call us today at 215-426-4493 or contact us online.
-We serve clients throughout Southeast Pennsylvania and South Jersey including Camden County, Burlington County, Atlantis County, Salem County, Gloucester County and Cumberland County.
+We serve clients throughout Southeast Pennsylvania and South Jersey including Camden County, Burlington County, Atlantic County, Salem County, Gloucester County and Cumberland County.